Page 2 - Physical Look - Hardware, Installation

 Manufacturers will typically use a thicker top fin for creating a sturdier build, although this is not the case for this cooler.
 All sides of the fins are completely exposed aside from the front and top, which are then covered by the fan and its plastic cover.
 There are a total of 54 fins on the heatsink tower.
 Like the ARCTIC Freezer A13 X, another ARCTIC cooler we have reviewed, the sides of the fins are bent downward, closing off the view between the fins on the side.
 These bent-down sides are about 2mm in thickness.
 This adds up when you look at the spacing between the fins, which is about 2mm with all fins being evenly spaced out from the other, and each fin being 0.4mm thick.
 With some quick measurements and calculations, the total surface area of the heatsink comes out to around 0.856m².
 The ARCTIC Freezer A35 A-RGB is reasonable for cooler weight, coming in at 734g.
 It should be noted the weight of any cooler is very dependent on the material it is made out of.

 When it comes to dimensions, the ARCTIC Freezer A35 A-RGB has a height of 158.5mm, width of 133mm, and 91mm depth, which is about the size of your average air cooler.
 These dimensions are with the fan attached.
 The height should allow the Freezer A35 A-RGB to fit in small form factor cases.
 Without the fan, the tower on its own has measurements of approximately 140mm in height, 122mm in width, and 65mm in depth.
 Four continuous U-shaped heatpipes can be seen from the base leading up for heat dissipation.
-The purpose of the heatpipes is to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+The purpose of the heatpipes is to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in a flat manner to spread out the heat in the two arrays.
 With a total surface area of 0.856m², the Freezer A35 A-RGB should be able to deliver good heat dissipation theoretically, which I will test on the next page.

 This CPU cooler is aligned such that no parts of the cooler will be hanging over the PCI Express slot underneath or your RAM slots next to it, even with the fan attached.
 This cooler has full compatibility with AMD AM4 and AM5 sockets without any interference with your memory.